scikit-mine/scikit-mine/README.rst

 It is currently maintained by a team of volunteers.

 See examples in the tutorials; the notebooks are available here_.
+To execute the tutorials, you will have to install jupyter notebook or jupyterlab (https://jupyter.org/install)

 .. _here: https://github.com/scikit-mine/scikit-mine/tree/master/docs/tutorials